ethanweber/music_lights/README.md

-# smart_home
+# music_lights
-This is a collaborative project to give "smart" capabilities to our dorm rooms at MIT.
+This is a collaborative project to create light animations to changing sound.